Back to Top

 • Students will use critical thinking skills to develop knowledge and understanding of research relevant to beginning social work practice with diverse systems.

-• Students will interpret, evaluate and implement relevant research, linking theory to practice, as they engage in beginning-level social work practice with diverse systems.
+• Students will interpret, evaluate, and implement relevant research, linking theory to practice, as they engage in beginning-level social work practice with diverse systems.

-MSW Goals and Standards
+MSW Goals & Standards

 Our goals are to: